WICG/idle-detection/README.md

 }
 ```

-> Issue: This API sketch makes the detection interval global for an execution context.
+> Issue: This API sketch makes the detection threshold global for an execution context.
 This means two libraries running in the same window/worker would fight over the threshold.

 > Issue: How to stop listening?
-Set interval to 0?
+Set threshold to 0?
+Or just delete the listener?

 ## Permissions

 A new [permission](https://w3c.github.io/permissions/) would be associated with this functionality.
 The permission might be auto-granted based on heuristics, such as user engagement, having "installed" the web site as a bookmark or desktop/homescreen icon, or having granted similar permissions such as [Wake Lock](https://w3c.github.io/wake-lock/).

-Using the `setDetectionInterval()` or `query()` API will trigger a permission request (if not already granted/blocked).
+Using the `setDetectionThreshold()` or `query()` API will trigger a permission request (if not already granted/blocked).

 > TODO: What's the best model to follow these days?